Gothic-Modding-Community/gmc/docs/zengin/meshes/water.md

 # Water

-Water in ZenGin is a special surface.
+Water[^1] in ZenGin is a special surface.
 Therefore, there are some rules that have to be followed, to make it work properly.

 ## Water Modeling